duplaja/epub-to-audiobook-hf/README.md

 - Go to your Space's App page, and find the API link in the footer.
 This will give you the API URL (**Only copy the url through .space , you don't need or want the rest of it, since it changes each time**).

-- Add the API url to epub-to-audiobook-hf.py and your HuggingFace Token to this file, lines 24 and 26, or set the `SPACES_API_URL` and `HF_TOKEN` env variables.
+- Add the API url to epub-to-audiobook-hf.py and your HuggingFace Token to this file, lines 26 and 28, or set the `SPACES_API_URL` and `HF_TOKEN` env variables.
+Optionally add your Space's Repo ID to line 30, or set the `HF_REPO_ID` env var (Example: `Dupaja/styletts2-public`), if you want to be able to automatically unpause / awaken, and auto-pause your space.

 - Put the epub you want to generate from in the same folder as epub-to-audiobook-hf.py

 * Run using `python3 epub-to-audiobook-hf.py <filename-of-epub>.

 * You can optionally use the command line flag `--voice f-us-2`, or other voice from the list to select a voice (see code or demo space for possible choices).
 Leaving this out defaults to LJSpeech, the (faster, better sounding imo) option, although it has only one voice.

+* You can optionally use the command line flag `--awake` with no arguments, to keep your space from autopausing right away after generation (only if you have your repo ID set).

 ## A Big Thanks To: